nasa/giant/documentation/html/_sources/point_spread_functions/psf_meta/giant.point_spread_functions.psf_meta.InitialGuessIterativeNonlinearLSTSQPSF.rst.txt

 .. currentmodule:: giant.point_spread_functions.psf_meta

-In addition to the methods and attributes from :class:`.PointSpreadFunction` and :class:`.IterativeNonlinearLSTSQPSF`, :class:`InitialGuessIterativeNonlinearLSTSQPSF` implements the following
+In addition to the methods and attributes from :class:`~.psf_meta.PointSpreadFunction` and :class:`.IterativeNonlinearLSTSQPSF`, :class:`InitialGuessIterativeNonlinearLSTSQPSF` implements the following

 .. autoclass:: InitialGuessIterativeNonlinearLSTSQPSF